gurdiga/website-photo-gallery-widget/README.md

 # A photo-gallery widget for websites

-A photo gallery widget for websites.
-Check usage instructions on the [demo website][1].
+Check usage instructions and demo on [the website][1].

 [1]: https://gurdiga.github.io/website-photo-gallery-widget

 ## TODO

 - Close on <kbd>Esc</kbd>
+- On release: Update version number on the website.
 - TBD